Smarter home FAQs

 The magnet needs to be placed carefully to get the most reliable alerts.

-• Make sure that the magnet is perpendicular to the direction the sensor is going to move.
+- Make sure that the magnet is perpendicular to the direction the sensor is going to move.
 For example, if your window moves up and down, the magnet should be horizontal.
-If your window moves left and right, the accessory should be vertical
+If your window moves left and right, the magnet should be vertical

-• When the door or window is closed, make sure that the magnet and the sensor are close together, but not touching.
-They should be at least 2 centimetres apart, but no more than 7 centimetres apart
+- When the door or window is closed, make sure that the magnet and the sensor are close together, but not touching.
+They should be at least 2 cm apart, but no more than 7 cm apart

-• Make sure that both the magnet and the sensor are installed so that the logos on both pieces face the same direction.
-For example, if you can read the Notion logo on the sensor, then you should be able to see the N on the accessory from the same spot
+- Make sure that both the magnet and the sensor are installed so that the logos on both pieces face the same direction

 Sensor setup